The Intern (2015 film): Plot

-Ben then becomes acquainted with Jules's family.
-Her husband Matt gave up his own very successful career to be a stay-at-home dad to their daughter, Paige, when About The Fit started to take off.
+Ben becomes acquainted with Jules's family.
+Her husband Matt gave up his own very successful career to be a stay-at-home dad to their daughter, Paige, when her company started to take off.
 However, the marriage is slowly breaking apart as the couple grows more distant.
 When driving Paige home from a party, Ben discovers that Matt is having an affair.

-Meanwhile, Jules is under pressure to give up her post as CEO to someone outside the company because her investors fear that she is unable to cope with the unexpectedly high workload.
+Meanwhile, Jules is under pressure to give up her post as CEO to someone outside the company, as her investors fear that she is unable to cope with the unexpectedly high workload.
 Believing it will give her more time at home with her family, Jules gives in to the pressure.

-Jules asks Ben to accompany her on a business trip to San Francisco to interview a potential CEO candidate.
+She has Ben accompany her on a business trip to San Francisco to interview a potential CEO candidate.
 While there, Jules reveals that she knows about Matt's infidelity, but has not confronted him about it, as she is not ready to deal with it.

-To buy herself time to save her marriage, Jules decides to hire the prospective CEO, but Ben urges her to think about how much effort and passion she has used to build About The Fit.
+To buy herself time to save her marriage, Jules decides to hire the prospective CEO, but Ben urges her to think about how much effort and passion she has used to build About the Fit.
 Matt unexpectedly drops in at Jules's office to try to persuade her to reconsider hiring a CEO as well.
-He also confesses to infidelity, saying that the affair is over.
+He also confesses to the infidelity, saying that the affair is over.
 Sorry and ashamed, Matt wants to support Jules in her dreams and get their marriage back on track.

-Jules goes looking for Ben, wanting to tell him that she has changed her mind about hiring a CEO, but learns that he has taken the day off so that he can enjoy his tai chi exercise group.
+Jules goes looking for Ben, wanting to tell him that she has changed her mind about hiring a CEO, but learns that he has taken the day off to enjoy his tai chi exercise group.
 She joins them and finally lets herself relax.

 Production

 Development and casting

 Originally set up at Paramount Pictures, The Intern was planned to feature Tina Fey and Michael Caine in the lead roles.
-Handed over to Warner Bros., Fey was replaced by Reese Witherspoon as the attached star, though Witherspoon left the film on January 15, 2014, due to scheduling conflicts.
+Handed over to Warner Bros., Fey was replaced by Reese Witherspoon as the attached star, although Witherspoon left the film on January 15, 2014, due to scheduling conflicts.
 On February 7, 2014, Anne Hathaway was in final talks to replace Witherspoon in the lead role.
 Stephen Goldblatt was set as director of photography.
 On June 23, 2014, Zack Pearlman joined the cast of the film.

 Filming

 Principal photography began on June 23, 2014, in Brooklyn, New York City, where De Niro was spotted on the set of the film.
+Cinematography was by Stephen Goldblatt.

 On October 2, 2014, director Nancy Meyers announced that filming was completed.

+Credits

+The film was written and directed by Nancy Meyers, and co-produced by Meyers and Suzanne Farwell through RatPac-Dune Entertainment and Waverly Films production studios.

+The score was composed by Theodore Shapiro, with Nathan Matthew David writing additional music.